algolia/algoliasearch-magento/doc/m2-documentation.md

 By default all this operations happen synchronously and administrator has to wait before continue his/her work.
 As it is not very convenient we came up with **Indexing queue**.

 ## Indexing Queue
-To enable indexing queue navigate to **System > Configuration > Algolia Search > Indexing Queue / Cron tab** in your Magento administration.
+To enable indexing queue navigate to **Stores > Configuration > Algolia Search > Indexing Queue / Cron** in your Magento administration.
 Once you have enabled queue, all operations mentioned above will be queued in database table called `algoliasearch_queue`.

 By enabling Indexing queue you can set how many jobs will be processed each time the queue is processed.
 By default the number is 10.
 But you can adjust it to fit to your catalog and server your Magento store runs on.